garden-io/garden/docs/reference/commands.md

-    garden build                   # build everything in the project garden build my-image          # only build my-image garden build image-a image-b   # build image-a and image-b garden build --force    # force re-builds, even if builds had already been performed at current version
+    garden build                   # build everything in the project garden build my-image          # only build my-image garden build image-a image-b   # build image-a and image-b garden build --force           # force re-builds, even if builds had already been performed at current version garden build -l 3              # build with verbose log level to see the live log output

 #### Usage